open-policy-agent/kube-mgmt/charts/opa-kube-mgmt/README.md

 ## Overview

-This helm chart installs `OPA` together with `kube-mgmt` sidecar, that allows to manage OPA policies and data via Kubernetes ConfigMaps.
+This helm chart installs `OPA` together with `kube-mgmt` sidecar, that allows to manage OPA policies and data via Kubernetes ``ConfigMaps`.

 Optionally, the chart allows to install a [Kubernetes admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).